Some parts of this page may be machine-translated.

 Table of Contents

-This blog provides an overview of regenerative medicine and market trends, discusses situations where translation related to regenerative medicine is necessary, and shares key points and considerations for translating regenerative medicine.
+This blog provides an overview of regenerative medicine and market trends, and discusses situations where translation related to regenerative medicine is necessary, as well as key points and considerations for translating regenerative medicine.

 Regenerative medicine refers to medical technologies that maximize the regenerative capabilities of cells in tissues and organs that have suffered functional impairment.
 Regenerative medicine holds the potential to bring new medical treatments to diseases and injuries that previously had no treatment options.